perfsonar/docs/config_mesh.rst

 packet_interval Directive
 -------------------------
 :Description: The average time between packets.
 A decimal value less than one means to send multiple packets per second (e.g. .1 means 10 packets per second).
-This multiplied by packet_count is the duration of the test.
+This multiplied by packet_count is the duration of the test. (-i)
 :Syntax: ``packet_interval SECONDS``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *pinger*
 :Occurrences:  Zero or One